swcarpentry/board/subcommittees/mentoring/mission-objectives.md

 (See the [README](README.md) for how to participate in these activities.)

-* Instructor Discussion Sessions
+* Instructor Discussion Sessions: one hour weekly discussions for instructors at past and upcoming workshops
 	> Satisfies objectives x, y, z
-* Mentoring Program
+* Mentoring Program: small groups of newer instructors/community members being mentored by 1-2 experienced instructors/community members
 	> Satisfies objectives x, y, z
-* Regional Communities
+* Regional Communities Sub-Committee: Sub-group of local community leaders to share knowledge, tips and tricks for organizing local SWC/DC groups
 	> Satisfies objectives x, y, z

 ## Wishlist